 - Add enough coconut oil to the pan to grease the center.

-- Pour batter in approximately 1/4 cupfuls onto pan and spread out into pancake shape (the batter will be a bit thick and need some help to form a circle)
+- Spoon about 3 tablespoons of the batter onto the pan and spread out into pancake shape (the batter will be a bit thick and need some help to form a circle)

-- Cook for about 3-4 minutes on the first side, carefully flip and cook for another 1-2 minutes on the second side.
+- Cook for about 3-4 minutes on the first side, gently flip and cook for another 2-3 minutes on the second side.

 - Repeat with remaining batter, adding more coconut oil to the pan as needed